Studio Notes

 This tincture isn’t for constant use.
 It’s something you keep because you understand where it belongs — a material made slowly, used when needed, and allowed to do its work.

-Everything we make at Cult of Bees begins in the studio, not the marketplace.
-These works exist because we believe care deserves to be studied, refined, and given form.
+Everything created at Cult of Bees begins in the studio, not the marketplace.
+These works exist because I believe care deserves to be studied, refined, and given form.

-Whether it’s a photograph, a jar of balm, or honey, the process is the same: to observe, to decide, to make something honest.
-Each piece exists to answer a question about how touch, material, and attention can shape experience.
+Whether it is a photograph, a jar of balm, or a jar of honey, the discipline remains identical: to observe carefully, to decide deliberately, and to make something honest.
+Each piece exists to answer a question about how touch, material, and attention shape our daily experience.

-This is why we write about them.
-The words are part of the work — a record of what we learned in the making, and a reminder that even the simplest object is full of meaning.
+That is why these notes exist.
+The words are not marketing; they are part of the work - a record of what was learned through the making, and a reminder that even the simplest object can carry texture, memory, and meaning.

 Leave a comment